Get a Quote

 The local lettings market has become increasingly buoyant over time and prospective tenants should act quickly as demand is high.
 A typical two bed flat or small terraced home with fetch around £475 pcm.
 Semi-detached properties (of family size) start at £525, escalating to £850 for a detached home with drive.

-The Britannia Goodwins office is located just 20 minutes away from Cannock, in Stafford.
+The Britannia Goodwins office is located just 20 minutes away from Cannock, in Staffordshire.
 The team offer a second-to-none removals service, tailored to each individual customer, as well as a variety of storage options.

 Schools in Cannock